vladris/fluid-ledger/README.md

 after the op has been sequenced by the service.
 This ensures all clients end up with the same ordering of objects in the list.

-The DDS provides an `append` even which fires whenever a new item is appended to the list.
+The DDS provides an `append` event which fires whenever a new item is appended to the list.
 Listeners can use this to react to changes.

 The DDS provides a `get()` method which returns an iterable iterator over the